 At the end of the walkway, make your way to the river for a clear view of the Washington Harbor Complex.

-In 1996, the flood gates did their job when the Potomac crested 13.8 feet above normal in 1996, but were not raised after torrential rains in 2011, leading to massive flooding and damage.
+In 1996, the flood gates did their job when the Potomac crested 13.8 feet above normal.
+Unfortunately, they were not raised after torrential rains in 2011, leading to massive flooding and damage.
 The gates are raised in the next picture, taken when the Potomac was high due to Hurricane Joaquin.

 You can also view Georgetown and the Key Bridge from the north end of the island.

 Once you round the northern end of the island, there are clear views to Arlington as the path continues close to the water.
 If there have been recent rains, the path is likely to be muddy.
-If the mud is too heavy, double back to the turn uphill to the Memorial.
+If the mud is too heavy, double back and turn uphill to the Memorial.

-Theodore Roosevelt Memorial
+Theodore Roosevelt Memorial Plaza

-Behind the statue are large, granite tablets with quotes from Roosevelt on favorite topics like Manhood, Youth and Nature.
+Behind the statue are large, granite tablets with quotations from Roosevelt on favorite topics like Manhood, Youth and Nature.
 The quotes may sound a little odd to modern ears, but they express the love of the outdoors and conservation for which Roosevelt is known.

-A Theordore Roosevelt Island hike explores one of those wonderful, unexpected, urban parks—so close to DC but with a unique, natural ecosystem to enjoy.
+A Theodore Roosevelt Island hike explores one of those wonderful, unexpected, urban parks—so close to DC but with a unique, natural ecosystem to enjoy.
 If you live in Northern Virginia and you've never visited, you really should.
 No need to wait until your next out-of-towner arrives.